FedeGens/WeePager/README.md

 # WeePager

-A simple, funny and fully customizable pager for iOS.
+WeePager is a simple, funny and fully customizable pager for iOS.
 Wee!

 ## Installation